Start9Labs/documentation/site/source/contribute/decentralize.rst

 Decentralize
 ============

-embassyOS allows users to swap to an alternative Marketplace in case they want a service not offered in the official `Start9 Marketplace <https://marketplace.start9.com>`_, would like a backup registry, or have for some reason lost trust in `Start9 <https://start9.com>`_.
+StartOS allows users to swap to an alternative Marketplace in case they want a service not offered in the official `Start9 Marketplace <https://marketplace.start9.com>`_, would like a backup registry, or have for some reason lost trust in `Start9 <https://start9.com>`_.

     - In order to change to an unofficial Marketplace, you can see our documentation :ref:`here <alt-marketplaces>`.